KIT-Training-Electronic-Lab-Notebooks/Electronic-Lab-Notebooks-Basics/resources/template_facilitator_guide.md

 ## Activity: LEGO® Metadata for Reproducibility

-If you want you can start your course on Electronic Lab Notebooks by using the LEGO® Metadata game.
+If your course is in-person and if you want you can start your course on Electronic Lab Notebooks by using the LEGO® Metadata game.

 **Task:**
 - Task 1: Build a small vehicle and make notes on how to replicate the build (15 minutes).